+Many national parks experience a level of visitation that often exceeds the capacity of the park's facilities and resources.
 As part of a 2010 Service-wide Congestion Management System (CMS) survey, park staff identified a large number of congested locations in IMR parks.
-About 50% of parks report congestion at some locations in the park.
+Parks report congestion at some locations in the park.
 The most congested areas include parking lots, entrance stations, visitor centers, primary park vehicle tour routes, and trailheads during commuter peaks and mid-day visitor periods.
 It is most notable during peak seasons, which may vary from park to park with location and climate.